Pumped Storage Hydropower

 This section describes the methodology to develop assumptions for CAPEX, O&M, and round-trip efficiency.

 Capital Expenditures (CAPEX)

-Capital costs are first calculated for each site using the PSH cost model from Australia National University (Andrew Blakers et al., 2019) adjusted to use a 33% project contingency factor instead of the base 20% assumption to better align with other technologies and U.S. industry practice.
+Capital costs are first calculated for each site using the PSH cost model from Australia National University (Blakers et al., 2019), adjusted to use a 33% project contingency factor instead of the base 20% assumption to better align with other technologies and U.S. industry practice.
 The cost model uses reservoir and powerhouse characteristics as inputs to generalized equations for PSH overnight capital cost.
 These raw costs are then further calibrated to more closely match hydropower industry expectations by multiplying site costs by a factor equal to the ratio of the central CAPEX estimate in (Mongird et al., 2020) for a 1,000-MW, 10-hour facility to the median CAPEX of all sites in the capacity range of 900–1,100 MW (Mongird et al., 2020).
 This factor is equal to 1.51, and due to the limited amount of available cost data, this factor is applied uniformly to all sites.
 Grid connection costs are then added based on the distance from the powerhouse location (assumed at the lower reservoir) to the nearest high-voltage transmission line node (Maclaurin et al., 2021).
-Cost assessment is described in greater detail in (Rosenlieb et al., 2022).
+Cost assessment is described in detail by (Rosenlieb et al., 2022).

 Operation and Maintenance (O&M) Costs